signum-network/CIPs/SIP/sip-48.md

 In addition, if it executes the setAlias transaction for an existing Alias and the creator of the setAlias transaction is not the current owner, the transaction - which leads to an automated owner transfer - will only be executed if the renewal timestamp of the Alias has already expired.

+## Handling of Alias offers(Sale)
+If a `setAlias` transaction leads to an owner change, the node needs to check for ongoing Sales (public/private).
+If a sale exists, the node code removes the Sale, setting the `latest` field for this offer from 1 to 0.

 **Auto renewal for aliases**

 Signum already has all the basic functionality to empower the user for auto-renewal via the existing subscription transaction.
 A subscription is valid for the auto-renewal when it has the following parameters: